doocs/leetcode/solution/0900-0999/0903.Valid Permutations for DI Sequence/README_EN.md

 The time complexity is $O(n^3)$, and the space complexity is $O(n^2)$.
 Here, $n$ is the length of the string.

-We can optimize the time complexity to $O(n^2)$ using prefix sums.
-Additionally, we can optimize the space complexity to $O(n)$ using a rolling array.

 <!-- tabs:start -->

 ```python